extremejhr/Smart_Testr/README.md

  6. Next step:

     a.
-Testing more complex input and actions.
+Testing more complex input and actions.\n
     b.
-Create the input file format class.
+Create the input file format class.\n
     c.
-Bayes classfier to correct the ocr results.
+Bayes classfier to correct the ocr results.\n

 21.07.2018 version 0.0.0.1.x